fabian-sp/snspp/README.md

 <img src="https://latex.codecogs.com/gif.latex?f(x)=\frac{1}{N}\sum_{i=1}^{N}f_i(A_ix)" title="f structure"/>

-This problem structure is common in statistical learning problems: each summand of `f` is the loss at one data sample and `phi` is a regularizer.
+This problem structure is common in statistical learning problems: each summand of `f` is the loss at one data sample and `phi` is a (convex), possibly nonsmooth regularizer.

 ## Getting started